SCaLE 23x: Anti-Mugshot Life and the Dark Calling of the Car Fire

 Booths at the Expo Hall

 Around lunch time I was hungry and mistook Microsoft’s cafe-themed booth for a cookie stand.
-Also unlike most other booths in that other people move away or duck their faces out, the Microsoft lady offered to pose in the photo.
+Also unlike most other booths in that people move away or duck their faces out, the Microsoft lady offered to pose in the photo.

 Sushi at GameStop